secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Intro to Network Traffic Analysis/Wireshark/Analysis with Wireshark.md

 - #### Applying a Capture Filter
 	- Before we apply a capture filter, let us take a look at the built-in filters.
 To do so: Click on the capture radial at the top of the Wireshark window → then select capture filters from the drop-down.
 	- From here, we can modify the existing filters or add our own.
-	- To apply the filter to a capture, we will: Click on the capture radial at the top of the Wireshark window → then select Options from the drop-down → in the new window select the drop-down for Capture filter for selected interfaces or type in the filter we wish to use. `below the red arrow in the picture below`
+	- To apply the filter to a capture, we will: Click on the capture radial at the top of the Wireshark window → then select Options from the drop-down → in the new window select the drop-down for Capture filter for selected interfaces or type in the filter we wish to use.
 - #### Filter List
 ![image](https://academy.hackthebox.com/storage/modules/81/capture-filter-list.png)
 - #### Applying A Capture Filter
 ![image](https://academy.hackthebox.com/storage/modules/81/how-to-add-cap.png)
 - #### Display Filters
 	- `Display Filters-` are used while the capture is running and after the capture has stopped.
-Display filters are proprietary to Wireshark, which offers many different options for almost any protocol.
+	- Display filters are proprietary to Wireshark, which offers many different options for almost any protocol.
 	- Here is a table of common and helpful display filters, shown below.
 	- Keep in mind, while utilizing Display filters traffic is processed to show only what is requested but the rest of the capture file will not be overwritten.
-Applying Display filters and analysis options will cause Wireshark to reprocess the pcap data in order to apply.
+	- Applying Display filters and analysis options will cause Wireshark to reprocess the pcap data in order to apply.

 | **Display Filters** | **Result** |
 | :-: | --- |